Need help with your Discussion

 Question

-The employees at your organization have formed a union, and the bargaining process now begins.
+The employees at your organization have formed a union, and the bargaining process begins.
 Write a case study in which you analyze the situation.
-First, begin with background information about the negotiation, and make certain to address the areas below.
+First, begin with background information about the negotiation, and make sure to address the areas below.

 Bargaining Process of an Organization Union